GoogleChrome/web.dev/src/site/content/en/blog/preload-responsive-images/index.md

 Responsive images and preload have been available for the last few years, but at the same time something was missing: there was no way to preload responsive images.
 [Starting in Chrome 73](https://developers.google.com/web/updates/2019/03/nic73#more), the browser can preload the right variant of responsive images specified in `srcset` before it discovers the `img` tag!

 Depending on your site's structure, that could mean significantly faster image display!
-We ran tests on a site that uses Javascript to lazy-load responsive images.
+We ran tests on a site that uses JavaScript to lazy-load responsive images.
 Preloading resulted in images loading 1.2 seconds faster.

 {% Aside %}